 The use of sewage sludge caused a significant increase in fresh and dry weight of aerial parts at the level of 5% (Table 4).
 Comparing the averages using Duncan's method in table (5), it shows that the consumption of sewage sludge increases the fresh weight of the shoot from 31.77 g in the control treatment to 48.56 g in the S20 treatment and the dry weight of the shoot increases from 3.96 g in the control treatment was 8.69 g in the S20 treatment, but no significant difference was observed between the S10 and S20 treatments.
-This increase in yield is due to the high consumption of nutrients such as nitrogen, potassium and phosphorus and low consumption nutrients of iron, manganese and zinc in sewage sludge in willow plants increased the willow biomass, which is consistent with the findings of this study.
+This increase in yield is due to the high consumption of nutrients such as nitrogen, potassium and phosphorus and low consumption nutrients of iron, manganese and zinc in sewage sludge.
+Urbaniak et al., (2017), reported that the consumption of sewage sludge in willow plants increased the willow biomass, which is consistent with the findings of this study.